 The next turning point came when email marketing programs and advertising platforms began opening up their APIs so marketers could connect a quiz to their email list and, once given consent, remarket to people who have taken the quiz.

-This inspired a renewed interest in creating quizzes, and big brands jumped on board to build out personalized experiences using quizzes, showing massive return on investment.
+This inspired a renewed interest in creating quizzes.
+Big brands jumped on board to build out personalized experiences using quizzes, showing massive return on investment.

 Interact was the first mover on the market, launching in August of 2013 with an integration to Mailchimp and Aweber.
 Today, we have hundreds of integrations and continue to build more.